 At Benfell Ltd we’re proud to call Hurstpierpoint our home, and our focus is on ensuring that we provide Sussex and Kent with great quality wholesale food from our modern and reliable distribution centre.
-We offer a great range of wholesale foods such as Eggs, Bacon, Frozen Sausages, Frozen Burgers, Drinks and more.
+We offer a great range of wholesale food such as Eggs, Bacon, Frozen Sausages, Frozen Burgers and Drinks.
 We have a modern fleet of temperature controlled vehicles to ensure that all of our wholesale produce reaches you without compromising the quality or standard of the food whether we are providing our products to bakeries, hotels, schools cafés, caterers or anywhere else across the South East.
 We take the highest level of care in storing and supplying food and drinks, and all of our products are maintained at the correct temperature while stored, and are delivered safely and securely by our modern fleet of temperature controlled vehicles.
 We are regularly inspected and approved by the DEFRA and the Mid Sussex District Council, and all of our products are stored correctly and are fully traceable under the principles of HACCP.

 If you want to find out more about the wide range of wholesale food that we have available at Benfell Ltd then don't hesitate to check out our online catalogue, or alternatively you can easily get in touch with us to find out up to date prices and any new ranges that have yet to be added to our website by competing our online contact form, by sending us an email to firstname.lastname@example.org, or alternatively call us on 01273 833641 where a friendly member of the team will be happy to help you with your enquiry and can even take your order.